opensafely/documentation/docs/jobs-site.md

 For instructions on how to request approval, please see [this section]((https://www.opensafely.org/policies-for-researchers/#all-datasets-publication) of the researcher policy document.
 You should also create draft public outputs for review.
 To do this, navigate to the _release_ containing the outputs you would like to be published and click the `Publish` button.

-Once approved, your released outputs will be “published” and viewable from the published outputs in the “”published outputs section of the “releases.
+Once approved, your released outputs will be “published” and viewable from the published outputs in the `Published outputs` section of your `Releases`.
 This is accessible by everyone, even those without a login.